 Provided the cafe is happy for its patrons to sit for hours at a time (like most cafes in Japan are) then I can understand the appeal; from the perspective of wanting a quiet (possibly even silent) place to be still, read a book, or maybe write one.

-So, sadly, whilst Cafe Keshipearl doesn't offer the ultimate coffee and cheesecake experience, it does provide a serene (if sometimes overly prescriptive) refuge for the coffee aficiando.
+So, sadly, whilst Cafe Keshipearl doesn't offer the ultimate coffee and cheesecake experience, it does provide a serene (if sometimes overly prescriptive) refuge for the coffee aficionado.

-Hey!
-Wait a moment.
 Maybe you've already found the ultimate coffeehouse in Japan?
 Or maybe you've had similarly memorable experiences - for better or worse?
-If so, please leave a comment below and share your pleasure – or pain.
+If so, please leave a comment below and share your pleasure (or pain).

 Cafe Keshipearl Location Map